Support from FASE's Education Technology Office

 This guide presents a comprehensive comparison table for the Crowdmark and Gradescope assessment grading platforms.

-The biggest thing to consider is that while the Faculty of Applied Science and Engineering provides the license for Crowdmark, it does not provide one for Gradescope.
-Gradescope is currently not an approved tool in UofT's Academic Toolbox.
+The biggest thing to consider is that while the Faculty of Applied Science and Engineering currently provides a faculty-wide license for Crowdmark, it does not provide one for Gradescope.
+Although Gradescope is included in U of T’s Academic Toolbox, it is not covered by a faculty-wide license from FASE.

 1. Crowdmark vs. Gradescope feature comparison